Zingzy/pollinations.ai-bot/.github/security.md

 ## Contact

-If you have any questions or need further assistance, please contact us at [security@pollinations.ai](mailto:security@pollinations.ai).
+If you have any questions or need further assistance, please contact us at [hello@pollinations.ai](mailto:hello@pollinations.ai).